 The Interwar Peace Campaigns of WLNU

-Researching the WLNU
+Researching the League: Digitised Records

-The campaigning activities of the Welsh League of Nations Union can be explored in greater depth through their Annual Reports 1922-45, digitised to People’s Collection Wales and Flickr as part of WCIA’s ‘Wales for Peace’ project with support of volunteers.
-The original booklets can be viewed in the Temple of Peace Archives, and extensive original documentary holdings can be explored in the National Library of Wales (WLNU, Gwilym Davies and Lord Davies of Llandinam Papers).
+The Union’s activities can be explored in breadth through the WLNU Annual Reports 1922-45, digitised on People’s Collection Wales and Flickr as part of WCIA’s ‘Wales for Peace’ project over 2016-19.
+The original booklets – an invaluable resource – can be viewed in both the Temple of Peace Archives in Cardiff, and the National Library of Wales, Aberystwyth – where an array of previously accessioned records can be explored in the collections of the WLNU, Gwilym Davies and Lord Davies of Llandinam.

 ||||